syncfusion-content/uwp-docs/uwp/Smith-Chart/Data-Markers.md

 ![SfSmithChart MarkerTemplate](Data-Markers_images/Data-Markers_img3.png)

-## Add Labels
+## Add labels

 Data label can be added to a chart series by setting the `ShowLabel` property as True in the series **DataLabel** option.
-By default, the data labels are displayed on top of the data point and it can be automatically adjusted its position when collide with another label.
+By default, the data labels are displayed on top of the data point and their position is automatically adjusted when they collide with another label.

 {% tabs %}